bcongelio/nfl-analytics-with-r-book/docs/index.md

 ## Technical Details {.unnumbered}

-This book was written using RStudio's[Visual Editor for R Markdown](https://rstudio.github.io/visual-markdown-editing/).
+This book was written using RStudio's [Visual Editor for R Markdown](https://rstudio.github.io/visual-markdown-editing/).
 It was published using the `bookdown` R package [@xie2015].
 While writing this book, the following R version was used:

 ```